Richiefinegan11/bookReview/README.md

 The Code Institute Slack Community - which was so helpful, especially for this project.
 Viewing other student's projects helped me a lot with my own.

-My friends and family, especially Aaron Mcdonnell & Ian P Brady for their very helpful feedback for this site.
+My friends and family, especially Catherine and Jordan for their very helpful feedback for this site.

 ### Disclaimer
 The content of this Website is for educational purposes only